If you’re after an outing that offers a heady mix of mountain views and lakes, then you’ll enjoy the moderate Sparrowhawk Tarns hike.

-The tarns dry up over the course of the summer so aim to do this hike from about the third week of June through to mid-August.
+The Sparrowhawk Tarns dry up over the course of the summer so aim to do this hike from about the third week of June through to mid-August.
 Come back again in mid-September if you want to catch the stands of larches sporting their fall colour.

 Follow the trail from the parking lot at the Sparrowhawk Day Use Area to the Smith-Dorrien Road.
 Look for the trail heading up the hill on the other side of the highway.
 Take it.